videocoin/zktransverify/README.md

 zkSnarks involves an important concept of  Proof Carrying Data(PCD) that requires data processing occuring at different nodes  generates a proof and it flows along with the data.
 Refer [18] for more details.
 The following diagram is an excerpt from the this lecture notes.
 ![Blockdiagram showing Proof Carrying Data](./documents/zkproof_5.png)

-Key Points and motivation of PCD (excerpt from Ref[18]:
-* Diverse network, containing untrustworthy parties and unreliable components.
-* Impractical to verify internals of each node, so give up.
-* Enforce only correctness of the messages and ultimate results.

-* Every message is augmented with a proof attesting to its compliance” with a prescribed policy.
-* Compliance can express any property that can be verified by locally checking every node.
-* Proofs can be verified efficiently and retroactively

 ### Review of Video Coin Transcode Verify with respect to PCD
 In the implementation of Video Coin transcode verification, we deviate from PCD:
 * Proof is passed through Ethereum Smart Contract, instead of associationg with the data